.280 Ackley Improved: 280 Ackley Improved Vs. 270 Winchester

 A 150 grain bullet shot from a .280 AI generates a muzzle velocity similar to the .270 Winchester firing a 130 grain bullet.
-Being a heavier projectile of the .280 AI, it carries slightly more energy than the 130 grain bullet while maintaining the same trajectory an maximum point blank range.
-If both cartridges are fired with bullets of the same weight, the .280 AI has a flatter trajectory but the .270 Win offers a higher ballistic coefficient and sectional density.
+Being a heavier projectile, the .280 AI carries 15% more energy than the 130 grain bullet, and with flatter trajectory & further maximum point blank range.
+If both cartridges are fired with bullets of the same weight, the .280 AI bullet travels faster with a flatter trajectory but the .270 Win offers 5% higher sectional density.

 280 Ackley Improved Vs. 7mm Remington Magnum

-According to Nosler reloading data, although the .7mm Remington Magnum does not provide more than 50 fps over the .280 AI with similar projectiles, the latter cartridge holds less powder in its case, thus it is considered more efficient.
-However, the published data is provided from a .280 AI tested with a 26" barrel rifle, while the .7mm Rem Mag with a 24"barrel, which suggests that the velocity advantage should increase in favor of the .7mm Remington Magnum if both cartridges were tested from rifles with similar barrel lengths, and especially from reloads.
+According to Nosler reloading data, although the 7mm Remington Magnum does not provide more than 50 fps over the .280 AI with similar projectiles, the latter cartridge holds less powder in its case, thus it is considered more efficient.
+However, the published data is provided from a .280 AI tested with a 26" barrel rifle, while the 7mm Rem Mag was tested with a 24" barrel, which suggests that the velocity advantage should increase in favor of the 7mm Remington Magnum if both cartridges were tested from rifles with similar barrel lengths, and especially from reloads.
+An advantage to the 280 AI vs 7mm RM is an additional round capacity in typical internal rifle magazines with a minor penalty in performance and reduced recoil.

 Sporting use

 For practical purposes, the .280 Ackley Improved is similar to the .270 Winchester, 30-06 Springfield and .280 Remingon.
-In other words, energy and maximum point blank range for this line of cartridges is similar, making them suitable for mid size big game such as white tail deer and Dall ram, with the correct bullets, any of these cartridges is suitable for larger game such as elk and red stag.
+In other words, energy and maximum point blank range for this line of cartridges is similar, making them suitable for mid size big game such as white tail deer and Dall ram.
+With the correct bullets, any of these cartridges is suitable for larger game such as elk and red stag.